betterscientificsoftware/bssw.io/Events/CSE19-poster-cfp.md

 Best regards, David (on behalf of Mike, Catherine, Dan, and Lois)

-## Software Productivity and Sustainability for CSE and Data Science
+## Minisymposterium: Software Productivity and Sustainability for CSE and Data Science

 ### Organizers:
 - David E. Bernholdt (Oak Ridge National Laboratory)